quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part10_4.6_Interfacial.md

 #### Burgers Vector and Dislocation Types
-Background context: The Burgers vector, denoted by \( \mathbf{b} \), is a vector that describes the magnitude and direction of lattice distortion associated with a dislocation.
+Background context: The Burgers vector, denoted by $\mathbf{b}$, is a vector that describes the magnitude and direction of lattice distortion associated with a dislocation.
 For edge and screw dislocations, the relative orientation between the dislocation line and Burgers vector defines their nature.
 Edge dislocations have perpendicular orientations, while screw dislocations have parallel ones.
-:p What does the Burgers vector (\( \mathbf{b} \)) describe in terms of dislocations?
+:p What does the Burgers vector ($\mathbf{b}$) describe in terms of dislocations?
 ??x
 The Burgers vector describes the magnitude and direction of lattice distortion associated with a dislocation.
 For edge dislocations, it is perpendicular to the dislocation line, whereas for screw dislocations, it is parallel. x??